-Women’s issues are family issues.
-Congresswoman Speier has fought her whole career for the rights of women.
-The right to make their own healthcare decisions, their right to earn equal pay for equal work, their right to succeed under non-discriminative working conditions - to name a few.
-Congresswoman Speier truly believes that when women succeed, America succeeds, and she will continue to be a vocal champion for women and their families.
+Women’s rights are human rights.
+Congresswoman Speier has fought her entire career for women and girls to be able to reach their full potential.
+Their right to make their own health care decisions, their right to earn equal pay for equal work, and their right to succeed in work environments free from harassment and discrimination – to name a few.
+As Co-Chair of the Democratic Women’s Caucus, which is comprised of all the women Members in the U.S. House of Representatives, Congresswoman Speier truly believes that when women succeed America is stronger and more prosperous.
+She will continue to be a vocal champion for women and their families.

-But when she reached the House floor she felt compelled to share her own story in response to lies that were being perpetrated by one of her colleagues.
-On that day, Speier shared the fact that she had an abortion procedure when she was 17 weeks pregnant and there was nothing cavalier about her experience.
-She and her husband wanted to see the pregnancy through, but they lost the baby.
+But when she reached the podium, she felt compelled to share her own story in response to lies that were being perpetrated by one of her colleagues.
+On that day, Speier shared the fact that she had an abortion procedure when she was 17 weeks pregnant.
+She and her husband wanted to see the pregnancy through, but the fetus was not viable and the procedure was necessary for her health.

-In the days that followed Speier received thousands of letters, calls, and e-mails from women not just in California, but around the country.
-They shared with her that they had endured similar procedures themselves but had never spoken out because of the stigma created around the issue.
-Others talked about how Planned Parenthood had become their only health care option and how pleased they were that she and her colleagues were fighting for it
+In the days that followed, Speier received thousands of letters, calls, and e-mails from women, not just in California but around the country.
+They shared with her that they too were among the one in four women who have had an abortion but had never spoken out because of the stigma created around the issue.
+Others talked about how Planned Parenthood had become their only health care option and how pleased they were that she and her colleagues were fighting for it.
+Speier continues to speak out about her experience so that women will no longer be silenced or stigmatized.

 February 2013 marked the 100th Anniversary of the Suffrage Procession, when 5,000 women marched up Pennsylvania Avenue demanding the right to vote.
 The suffragists who mobilized in Washington that day were up against groups like the National Association Opposed to Woman Suffrage who, in 1917, argued in a letter to Congress that passing the 19th Amendment would be ‘an official endorsement of nagging as a national policy.'
 Congresswoman Speier keeps an original copy of that letter framed and hung on the wall of her office right next to the 1871 petition to Congress from suffragists Susan B. Anthony and Elizabeth Cady Stanton.